EstebanVictorio/front-end-music-library-preview/README.md

 Any questions that you may have are welcome and I'll try to answer as best as I can regarding the implementation.

 ##### NOTE: Images and URL resources are property of their respective owners on Spotify Platform & content artists.
 ##### Hereby, I do not own and by no means claim to own any of the artwork, names, artist names and resources provided by the Spotify's Web API.
+Any further modifications must be done within the range of permissions according to the Spotify's terms of service, licensing, privacy policy and branding guidelines.